TechPaula/PC6502/README.md

 2025-10-11 - Power board built, works great, however the switch is inadequate, so I've hard wired it

-2025-10-14 - CPLD code for the CPU PCB updated, with help from Shonky it now runs at up to the full 14MHz!
+2025-10-14 - CPLD code for the CPU PCB updated, with help from Shonky it now runs at up to the full 14MHz and also will do clock stretching when using SLOW1 line.
+The SLOW0 line is still bring problematic.

 2025-10-16 - SPEECH synthesis chip working fine after a couple of extra wires on V1.0 of the PCB, V1.1 has been updated with these.
 The OPL3 (YMF262) is reading and writing, but not yet making sound.